 Eating and Drinking

-Breakfast is served in the restaurant, it was good, but given my British lust for cooked breakfast it could have done with some more hot items.
-None the less it was delicious with a good selection of fresh breads, cheeses, fruit, yogurt and cereals.
+Breakfast is served in the restaurant, it was good, but given my British lust for cooked breakfast, it could have done with some more hot items.
+Nonetheless, it was delicious with a good selection of fresh bread, cheeses, fruit, yoghurt and cereals.